Tips to create effective Customer Experience Strategies

 When your website has a simple outlook, it is easier to load it fast.
 Not just the homepage but every page on your website should ideally load in a second or two.

 Longer loading time affects conversion rates considerably.
 So you have to pay heed to this.

 5 – Discounts, promotions, rewards – Make your customers feel glad they visited your site

-We simply cannot deny the fact that deals are amazing.
+We cannot deny the fact that deals are excellent.
 You have to give your customers something that your competitor does not.

-Customers usually put in a lot of research before buying anything, hence fooling them is never possible.
-Most likely, your customers will buy something from your competitor if they are offering it for a lesser price than you.
+Customers usually do a lot of research before buying anything; hence fooling them is never possible.
+Most likely, your customers will buy something from your competitor if they offer it for a lesser price than you.

 Offer smart discount codes, coupons, and reward points.
+This will incentivize their purchase.
 The more they buy from you, the more they earn.
-This will incentivise their purchase.

 6 – The checkout process needs to be streamlined